0

 *I have been notified of the application interview results and wish to appeal the decision.
 How can this be accomplished?

-Answer: In accordance with the Rules Governing the State Board of Parole and Parole Proceedings, 8 CCR 1511-1 (9.03): Decisions resulting from Parole Applications are not subject to appeal.
+Answer: In accordance with the Rules Governing the State Board of Parole and Parole Proceedings, 8 CCR 1511-1 (9.03): Decisions resulting from Parole Application Hearings are not subject to appeal.

 * How do you decide to revoke an offender's parole?

 Answer: The Parole Revocation process is governed by 17-2-103, C.R.S.
 (2013).
 Each hearing is an independent event.
 The Parole Board member conducting the hearing is an objective hearing officer and accepts testimony and evidence from the Division of Adult Parole and the parolee.
-After reviewing all pertinent information, the Board member uses his or her best judgment to render a decision.
+After reviewing all pertinent information, the Board member renders a decision.

 * I have been notified by the offender of the revocation hearing results and wish to appeal the decision.
 How can this be accomplished?

-Answer: Only the parolee or the parolee's attorney may appeal the parole revocation and the appeal must be received by the Colorado State Board of Parole within 30 days of the revocation hearing for consideration.
+Answer: Only the parolee or the parolee's attorney may appeal the parole revocation and the appeal must be sent to the Colorado State Board of Parole's mailing address and received within 30 days of the referenced revocation hearing.

 * I wish to file a complaint against a parole officer.
 How can I accomplish this?

-Answer: The Board of Parole is a separate entity from the Colorado Department of Corrections, additionally, the Board of Parole has no jurisdiction over the Colorado Division of Adult Parole.
+Answer: The Parole Board is a separate entity from the Colorado Department of Corrections, additionally, the Parole Board has no jurisdiction over the Colorado Division of Adult Parole.
 Please contact the Colorado Department of Corrections Parole Division with your concerns.